busterswt/openstack-networking/neutron-flat-networking.md

 ## Introduction ##

-This guide walks the user through creating *flat* networks in Openstack (Grizzly) with the Quantum/Neutron networking model.
+This guide walks the user through creating a *flat* network within Quantum/Neutron in Openstack (Grizzly).
 Throughout the guide, Quantum and Neutron may be used interchangeably.

+## Before You Start ##

+This walkthrough assumes that the networking infrastructure is in place and that the nodes are reachable from an outside host.
+Configuration examples of the gear below will be provided.

+The lab I am using is composed of the following gear:

+* One controller node (Dell R710)
+* One compute node (Dell R710)
+* Gateway device (Cisco ASA 5510)
+* Switch (Cisco 2960S)
+* Openstack (Grizzly) has been installed on Controller and Compute nodes.